OmBhavsar161/Voice_E-Commerce-Platform/README.md

-# Voice – A Smart E-Commerce Platform for Audio Wearables
+# Voice – An E-Commerce Platform for Audio Wearables

 ## 📌 Abstract
 **Voice** is a modern **MERN stack-based** e-commerce platform specializing in **TWS headphones** and **smartwatches**.
 Designed for a seamless shopping experience, Voice integrates: